Batmanian/test-repo/README.md

 # Test Repo

-This code repository is designed to be eeditedd by contributors
+This code repository is designed to be edited by contributors

 ## Installation